freebsd/freebsd-quarterly/2020q2/cheribsd.md

 Contact: Ruslan Bukin <br@FreeBSD.org>

-CheriBSD extends FreeBSD to implement memory protection and software compartmentalization features supported by the CHERI ISA.
+CheriBSD extends FreeBSD to implement memory protection and software compartmentalization features supported by the CHERI instruction set extensions.

 Support for CHERI-RISC-V in CheriBSD has continued to mature this quarter in tandem with refinements to the CHERI-RISC-V architecture.
-CheriBSD's "pure capability" (CheriABI) process environment grew support
+We have recently made CheriBSD's "pure capability" (CheriABI) process environment the default ABI rather than a compatibility layer.
+It has grown support for:
-for:

 - dynamically linked binaries (previously only statically-linked binaries were supported)
 - C++ including exceptions
-- sealed return address capabilities ("sentries") which provide additional CFI protection
+- sealed return address and function pointer capabilities ("sentries") which provide additional CFI protection
 - initial MMU protections for loading and storing tags

 At this point, CHERI-RISC-V support in CheriBSD is generally on par with